Squidtree

 Premise: Any team can reduce waste and deliver the most impactful work with the application of scrum.

-Referencing Notes
+Referencing notes.

 • Plans should pivot as new information suggests a better course.